 Judge advocates are called upon to practice domestic use of force law in routine legal duties as well as in domestic operations.
-The most common of these situations arises when JAs advise on force protection and installation law enforcement activities.
-Many JAs train service members on domestic operational RUF or use of force policies for law enforcement and security operations.
-JAs advise units executing domestic operations, and will also advise or review investigations into incidents involving the use of force by a service members.
-Finally, JAs may be involved in civil or criminal proceedings for a use of force incident as a trial counsel, trial defense counsel, Special Assistant U.S. Attorney, or as an Army attorney assisting in defensive federal litigation.
+The most common of these situations arises when judge advocates advise on force protection and installation law enforcement activities.
+Many judge advocates train service members on domestic operational RUF or use of force policies for law enforcement and security operations.
+Judge advocates advise units executing domestic operations, and will also advise or review investigations into incidents involving the use of force by a service members.
+Finally, judge advocates may be involved in civil or criminal proceedings for a use of force incident as a trial counsel, trial defense counsel, Special Assistant U.S. Attorney, or as an attorney assisting in defensive federal litigation in his or her respective service.